SnowEx/snowexsql/docs/contributing.rst

 * `nbsphinx-thumbnail`
 * `nbsphinx-gallery`

-*Note: you can assign these pretty easy to other block simultaneously which will break the thumbnail generator.*
+*Note: you can assign these tags pretty easy by accident to other blocks simultaneously which will break the thumbnail generator.
+If your thumbnail doesn't show up then check which blocks had tags enabled*

 Submit Feedback
 ~~~~~~~~~~~~~~~